 Harvest Fresh from the City

 Vienna’s agriculture sector is as varied as its museum scene.
 Who would have thought that there are around 650 agricultural businesses in the capital?
 The majority of the city’s farmers produce vegetables.
 In fact, Vienna is the nation’s cucumber capital.
-Six out of ten Austrian cucumbers are grown in the city.
+Two out of every three cucumbers grown in Austria come from the federal capital.
 And then there is the winegrowing industry, which is another major player in Vienna.
 In total, 14 percent of the land in the capital is given over to agriculture.
 Pretty impressive for a major international city.
 These days, locally sourced produce and short transport chains are the be all and end all in agriculture – and Vienna is no different.

 Farm to Table

 The producers include a number of creative spirits who have spotted and successfully established themselves in various niches.
 One of them is snail breeder Andreas Gugumuck.
 He transformed his family’s 400-year-old smallholding in Vienna’s southern outskirts into a snail farm.
 Initially, his idea of setting up his own farm to breathe new life into traditional Viennese escargot breeding raised a few eyebrows.
 But thanks to a lot of grit and determination, he was able to talk numerous restaurants in the city into putting dishes featuring Viennese escargots back on their menus.
 Gugumuck is more than happy to give visitors an entertaining tour of his farm punctuated with numerous snail-based anecdotes.
 His free-range mollusks get all the nutrition they need from organic plants and herbs.